Must read

 - No interest, flat fee cards.
 No interest, flat-fee credit cards charge a monthly fee instead of interest, and offer credit limits from $1,000 to $3,000.
 These credit cards are designed to compete with buy now pay later.
 Their structured repayments and low credit limits can make them easier to apply for and get approved.

-- Joint account cards.
-With a joint account credit card, you apply and share responsibility for it with someone else.
-This means your combined income and other finances are assessed when you apply, which could increase the chance of approval.
+"If you apply for a credit card jointly with someone else as an additional cardholder, your combined income and other finances are assessed when you apply, which could increase your chance of approval."

 How to apply for a credit card online